ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S6/rev_slides.md

     1. Interfere with each other,
     2. Share capital,
     3. Exhibit any synergy.

+## Average Cost (AC):

 - Synergy is the reason why products are grouped within firms, and grouping products within firms is costly so it is unlikely that AC is ever useful in practice.
-- This is at odds with the common use of the concept of average total cost in microeconomic theory, where the decision to enter or exit a product market is made based on average total cost.
+- This is at odds with the common use of the concept of average total cost in microeconomic theory, where the decision to enter or exit a product market is made based on expected average total cost.

 ## Links to Relevant Slides and Examples: